2024 dates to be announced

 The course runs from 10:30am to 1:30pm in Stanmer Park, Brighton.

-Learn how to graft fruit trees using the technique of “chip budding” on this one-day practical course.
+Learn how to graft fruit trees using the technique of side and splice grafting on this half day workshop.

 What will the Fruit tree grafting course cover?